Nature Stuff www.mdavid.com.au

 Gullinula tenebrosa

 I used to mistake these for Purple Swamphens.
-But these birds are smaller and their beaks are different too.
-The really young ones look like long-haired black tennis balls — crazy-cute.
-I hear the young ones before I see them, and then often spot them walking among the water lilies.
+But these birds are a bit smaller, lack the intensity of blue in their plumage and their beaks look different too.
+You can see some young ones in one of these photos but the really young chicks look like long-haired black tennis balls — crazy-cute.
+I usually hear the chicks before I see them, and then often spot them walking among the water lilies.

 Darter